Canada's lifeguarding experts - working to prevent drowning for over 100 years.

 Teaching Canadians to save themselves and rescue others

-Annually, half a million Canadians participate in our swimming, lifesaving, lifeguard, first aid and leadership programs.
+Annually, 1.2 million Canadians participate in our swimming, lifesaving, lifeguard, first aid and leadership programs.
 Each year we certify thousands of instructors who provide the leadership for our training programs.
 Over 25,000 Canadians earn our Bronze Medallion each year.
 As Canada's lifeguarding experts, we set the standard for lifeguard training and certify Canada's National Lifeguards.

 Making Canadians Water Smart®